F.O.I. back on the WEB!

 status of the consolidation or to collaborate on ways to make it a

-success as he enters his second year of employment,” states a draft of
+success as he enters his second year of employment,” states a

 his evaluation.